limbernie/limbernie.github.io/_posts/2019-11-02-haystack-htb-walkthrough.md

 ### How to use Elasticsearch

-Let\'s see how we can find the needle in the haystack.
+Let's see how we can find the needle in the haystack.

 #### Listing all the indices in the node